23W-GBAC/Shutter101/Automation.md

 ```

 Base on the result I would prefer using the BASH instead of Python, my script consist of only of 6 lines of code instead of 14.
 If you will create this Python code, how would be your approach?

+#### My Script vs Manual Input (FEB 6, 2024)

+From above example it took me for about 2 minutes to manually check and copy starred images from my camera.
+While using the **copystarredfiles.sh**, it was 13 seconds only.

 ______